January 31, 2023

-An IRA – which stands for Individual Retirement Arrangement– is an account you open at a qualified financial institution that allows you to save for retirement in a tax-advantaged way.
+An IRA – which stands for Individual Retirement Arrangement – is an account you open at a qualified financial institution that allows you to save for retirement in a tax-advantaged way.
 Different types of IRA accounts offer different tax advantages.
 In all types, taxes on growth and earnings are not collected until you withdraw them.
 That allows the full sum of your earnings to be reinvested, so that your savings grows faster than they would if taxes were taken out every year.
-The most popular type of IRA also allows you to contribute money before your income tax comes out, allowing you to put more of your dollars to work.

 There are two main types of IRAs, each with different advantages:

-Better still, many people enter a lower tax bracket once they retire and stop working.
-If you do, when you finally withdraw your savings from your IRA you will pay less in taxes than you would have if you paid them when you first earned the money while you were working.
+Still, many people enter a lower tax bracket once they retire and stop working.
+If you do, when you finally withdraw your savings from your IRA you may pay less in taxes than you would have if you paid them when you first earned the money while you were working.

-The portion of your contributions that can be deducted from your income taxes changes, however, depending on your income level and whether you or your spouse (if any) are covered by a retirement plan at work.2 Here’s an example: For 2020, you can contribute up to $6,000 and deduct all of it if you are single, are covered by a retirement plan at work, and earn $65,000 or less.
-If you earn more than $65,000 but less than $75,000 you can deduct a portion of your contribution.
-If you’re single and earn more than $75,000, none of it is deductible.
-These thresholds change if you’re not covered by a retirement plan at work, or if you’re married.3
+The portion of your contributions that can be deducted from your income taxes changes, however, depending on your income level and whether you or your spouse (if any) are covered by a retirement plan at work.3 Here’s an example: For 2022, you can contribute up to $6,000 and deduct all of it if you are single, are covered by a retirement plan at work, and earn $68,000 or less.
+If you earn more than $68,000 but less than $78,000 you can deduct a portion of your contribution.
+If you’re single and earn more than $78,000, none of it is deductible.
+These thresholds change if you’re not covered by a retirement plan at work, or if you’re married.4

 Once you open a Roth IRA, you have to wait a minimum of five years before you can withdraw the earnings on your savings tax/penalty free.
 But unlike a traditional IRA, another advantage to a Roth account is that you can withdraw your original contributions without penalty at any time.